Navigating the Publisher Landscape07 May, 20215 mins

 ‘Unfortunately, the big platforms have taken a lot of value out of the middle, so building a business on advertising alone doesn’t work’, Tom believes, and so looking to other areas and diversify revenue streams is key to the future of publishing.

 The likes of subscriptions are proving to be a great opportunity, as is having a genuine eCommerce proposition and all of this is underpinned by the need for greater creativity and having great content at the heart of it.

 ‘Publishers are the original creators; they have audiences simply because they’re creating amazing content that people connect with.’

-In addition, Tom believes there’s a responsibility to introduce regulation and checks across the publisher lifecycle to stem the creation and consumption of damaging, sometimes dangerous, disinformation.
+In addition, Tom believes there’s a responsibility to introduce regulations and checks across the publisher lifecycle to stem the creation and consumption of damaging, sometimes dangerous, disinformation.

 ‘Any time you lie online or on social media it tends to get share a lot.
 There’s a strong case for regulation, and for regulation on the big platforms who could be and should be spending a lot more energy to cut down the sources of disinformation when they seem them.’